Pipeline

 Pitolisant is a histamine-3 receptor (H3R) antagonist/inverse agonist, which was designed and developed by Bioprojet Societe Civile de Recherche (Bioprojet) and was approved in Europe by the European Medicines Agency in 2016.
 Harmony has an exclusive license from Bioprojet to develop, manufacture, and commercialize pitolisant in the United States.

-Pitolisant, initially developed for treatment of excessive daytime sleepiness and cataplexy in patients with narcolepsy, is also being evaluated in patients with Prader-Willi syndrome and myotonic dystrophy type 1.
+Pitolisant, initially developed for treatment of excessive daytime sleepiness and cataplexy in patients with narcolepsy, is also being evaluated in patients with Prader-Willi syndrome.

 Two next-generation formulations of pitolisant tablets, Pitolisant GR and Pitolisant HD, represent modifications to the current pitolisant tablet formulation.